Correlation Between Community Heritage and Alpine Banks

 Strong

 Compared to the overall equity markets, risk-adjusted returns on investments in Community Heritage Financial are ranked lower than 8 (%) of all global equities and portfolios over the last 90 days.
-Despite nearly inconsistent technical indicators, Community Heritage may actually be approaching a critical reversion point that can send shares even higher in April 2025.
+Despite nearly stable technical indicators, Community Heritage is not utilizing all of its potentials.
+The recent stock price disturbance, may contribute to mid-run losses for the stockholders.

 Alpine Banks